tonethar/IGME-330-Spring-2019/syllabus.md

 The course policy on academic dishonesty is simple: If you get caught cheating or plagiarizing, you get an "F" as a grade for the course, a letter detailing the incident goes into your records folder, and you are immediately removed from the class.
 (If this is a second occurrence during your career at RIT, the penalties are harsher.)
 Please review RIT's policy on academic dishonesty:
 [http://www.rit.edu/~w-policy/sectionD/D8.html](http://www.rit.edu/~w-policy/sectionD/D8.html)

-## VI.
+## VII.
 Important RIT Deadlines
 - Last day of add/drop is Tuesday September 4th, 2018.
 - Last day to withdraw with a grade of "W" is Friday November 9th, 2018.
 - You have one semester after the class has ended to challenge your grade.

-## VII.
+## VIII.
 Notices of Accommodation
 If you have a "Notice of Accommodation", your professor should have received a copy electronically.
 Please discuss this with me after class or during my office hours, so that I can make sure all of your accommodations are met.

-## VIII.
+## IX.
 Discrimination and Harassment
 RIT is committed to providing a safe learning environment, free of harassment and discrimination as articulated in our university policies located on our governance website.
 RIT’s policies require faculty to share information about incidents of gender based discrimination and harassment with RIT’s Title IX coordinator or deputy coordinators, regardless whether the incidents are stated to them in person or shared by students as part of their coursework.

 If you have a concern related to gender-based discrimination and/or harassment and prefer to have a confidential discussion, assistance is available from one of RIT’s confidential resources on campus (listed below).